jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/5 Complete Example Scripts.md

 EndEvent
 ```

-## Maintenance/update code which runs once per save load and shows a message when a mod is updated or first loaded\[[edit](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&veaction=edit&section=19 "Edit section: Maintenance/update code which runs once per save load and shows a message when a mod is updated or first loaded") | [edit source](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&action=edit&section=19 "Edit section: Maintenance/update code which runs once per save load and shows a message when a mod is updated or first loaded")\]
+## Maintenance/update code which runs once per save load and shows a message when a mod is updated or first loaded

 -   Requires Skyrim v1.6+: All event based, so no polling is necessary.
 For this method to work, two scripts are needed as [OnPlayerLoadGame](https://ck.uesp.net/wiki/OnPlayerLoadGame_-_Actor "OnPlayerLoadGame - Actor") will not fire from a Quest script.